-- Continue to review policies, resolutions, regulations, ordinances, Master Plan, and programs to assure that they are consistent with each other and with community goals.
-Timeframe: On-Going - Develop a Capital Improvement Program that establishes funding priorities and specific improvements of public facilities and services.
-Timeframe: On-Going - Continue to update and improve the Geographic Information System (GIS) and provide such information to local, state, and federal agencies as determined.
-Timeframe: On-Going - Maintain and update a transportation plan with CDOT that specifies future State road improvements.
-Timeframe: On-Going - Continue to work with Custer County Road and Bridge and Emergency Services to identify roads by name and number with signs in a consistent manner throughout Custer County.
-Timeframe: On-Going - Encourage consistent address signage and driveway access for emergency services and wildfire protection.
-Timeframe: On-Going
+Continue to review policies, resolutions, regulations, ordinances, Master Plan, and programs to assure that they are consistent with each other and with community goals.

+Develop a Capital Improvement Program that establishes funding priorities and specific improvements of public facilities and services.

+o Continue to update and improve the Geographic Information System (GIS) and provide such information to local, state, and federal agencies as determined.

+Maintain and update a transportation plan with CDOT that specifies future State road improvements.

+Continue to work with Custer County Road and Bridge and Emergency Services to identify roads by name and number with signs in a consistent manner throughout Custer County.
+Timeframe: On-Going o The County shall explore methods of making the landfill self-sufficient in terms of process and energy efficiency.

+Encourage consistent address signage and driveway access for emergency services and wildfire protection.

+The County shall continue to cooperate with town authorities, landowners and CDOT to improve the safety of road intersections.

+o The County will pursue the establishment of a central location to process OWTS effluent by land application techniques.

+Timeframe: Short-term

+o The County will continue to apply new approved technologies in OWTS construction.

+The County will explore along with other service providers such as Round Mountain Water and Sanitation District processes for treatment of septic tank effluent in Custer County.

+Timeframe: Short-term

-- The County shall continue to cooperate with town authorities, landowners and CDOT to improve the safety of road intersections.
-Timeframe: On-Going - The County shall explore methods of making the landfill self-sufficient in terms of process and energy efficiency.
-Timeframe: On-Going - The County will pursue the establishment of a central location to process OWTS effluent by land application techniques.
-Timeframe: Short-term - The County will continue to apply new approved technologies in OWTS construction.
-Timeframe: On-Going - The County will explore along with other service providers such as Round Mountain Water and Sanitation District processes for treatment of septic tank effluent in Custer County.
-Timeframe: Short-term - Support the development of a trail system that will connect our parks, other trails, schools, etc. for use by walkers, runners, bicyclists, and equestrians.
-Timeframe: On-Going - Support the Custer County Fair Grounds Improvement project to expand the current fair grounds in partnership with the county and the Wet Mountain Valley Saddle Club, as part of the Custer County Facilities Master Plan.
-Timeframe: On-Going
+o Support the development of a trail system that will connect our parks, other trails, schools, etc. for use by walkers, runners, bicyclists, and equestrians.

+Support the Custer County Fair Grounds Improvement project to expand the current fair grounds in partnership with the county and the Wet Mountain Valley Saddle Club, as part of the Custer County Facilities Master Plan.